-Aneurin Barnard, Oliver Coleman, Steve Evets, Skye Lourie, Alex Reid
+Aneurin Barnard, Oliver Coleman, Steve Evets, Skye Lourie, Alex Reid / Fiction / English

 At a remote medical compound, a group of strangers begin clinical trials of an experimental drug called Pro-9.
 As the drug's sinister, unexpected side-effects begin to take hold, the terrified volunteers find themselves trapped, isolated, and in mortal danger.
 This atmospheric, claustrophobic horror-thriller is the debut feature from EIFF 2008 Trailblazer Ian Clark.
 Strong performances and a fast-paced edit add to the menacing tone, and an intelligent script lifts proceedings to spine-chilling proportions.